RNA interference: Off-Target Effects of Gene Knockdown

+Medicine

 Medications

 The technique of knocking down genes using RNAi therapeutics has demonstrated success in randomized controlled clinical studies.
 These medications are a growing class of siRNA-based drugs that decrease the expression of proteins encoded by certain genes.
-To date, four RNAi medications have been approved by regulatory authorities in the US and Europe: patisiran (2018), givosiran (2019), lumasiran (2020), inclisiran (2020 in Europe with anticipated US approval in 2021).
+To date, five RNAi medications have been approved by regulatory authorities in the US and Europe: patisiran (2018), givosiran (2019), lumasiran (2020), inclisiran (2020 in Europe with anticipated US approval in 2021), and vutrisiran (2022).

 While all of the current regulatory body approved RNAi therapeutics focus on diseases that originate in the liver, additional medications under investigation target a host of disease areas including cardiovascular diseases, bleeding disorders, alcohol use disorders, cystic fibrosis, gout, carcinoma, and eye disorders.

 Patisiran is the first double stranded siRNA-based medication approved in 2018 and developed by Alnylam Pharmaceuticals.
 Patisiran uses the RNAi cascade to suppress the gene that codes for TTR (transthryetin).
 Mutations in this gene may cause the misfolding of a protein responsible for hereditary ATTR amyloidosis.
-To achieve therapeutic response, patirisan is encased by a lipid nanoparticle membrane that facilitates crossover into the cytoplasm.
+To achieve therapeutic response, patisiran is encased by a lipid nanoparticle membrane that facilitates crossover into the cytoplasm.
 Once inside the cell, the siRNA begins processing by the enzyme Dicer.
-Patirisan is administered by a healthcare professional through an intravenous infusion with dosing based on body weight.
+Patisiran is administered by a healthcare professional through an intravenous infusion with dosing based on body weight.
 Warnings and precautions include risk of infusion-related reactions and reduced vitamin A levels (serum).